 - facial drooping, arm weakness, difficulty speaking, or other symptoms of a stroke

-You should also call your doctor if an AFib episode lasts longer than what you normally experience.
+You should also call your doctor if an AFib episode lasts longer than what you normally experience or is associated with concerning symptoms.

 - focused breathing